PiotrRaszkowski/wetfilament/universal_24v_chamber_heater_for_klipper.md

 ```
 +24V → FUSE → MOSFET VOUT+ → KSD → PTC (+) → PTC (−) → MOSFET VOUT− → GND
 ```

+> **Fuse placement:** The fuse can be placed before or after the MOSFET — both protect
+> against short circuits.
+Placing it after the MOSFET (e.g. `+24V → MOSFET VOUT+ → FUSE → KSD → PTC`)
+> is equally valid and may be more convenient depending on your wiring layout.

 ---